 10. Bilberry Powder

-Bilberry Powder is made from bilberries, a close relative of cranberries.
-It can improve vision, reduce eyestrain, and support overall eye health.[ix]
+Bilberry powder is made from bilberries, a close relative of cranberries.
+It can reduce eyestrain and support overall eye health.
 It’s expensive, so increase its bioavailability by combining it with fat in your Bulletproof Coffee.

-11. Cacao Butter
+11. Cacao butter

-12. High-quality Chocolate Powder
+12. High-quality chocolate powder

 Make your Bulletproof Coffee into a polyphenol-rich mocha with an unsweetened, high-quality chocolate powder.
 If you want that chocolate flavor without having to break out your blender, try Bulletproof Coffee Cold Brew — Dark Chocolate tastes exactly like a creamy mocha.

 13. Vitamin K2

-15. Ceylon Cinnamon
+15. Ceylon cinnamon

 How else have you successfully hacked your morning (or early afternoon) Bulletproof Coffee?
 Share it in the comments below.